michesp42/michesp42.github.io/content/posts/the-linux-file-hierarchy-structure/index.md

 ## `/dev`, `/proc`, and `/sys`

 Hardware represented as files (such as hard drive and com ports) are stored in `/dev`.
-For example my primary SSD is located in `/dev/nvme0n1`.
+For example my primary SSD is represented as `/dev/nvme0n1`.
 Process and kernel information generated on the fly are located in `/proc`.
 Listing out my `/proc` directory shows:

 ```bash
 $ ls -F /proc